Facebook claims it proactively detected 95% of hate speech removed in Q2 2020

 About 22.5 million pieces of content published to Facebook were removed for violating the company’s hate speech policies in Q2 2020.
 The metric comes from Facebook’s latest Community Standards Enforcement Report covering April 2020 through June 2020, which suggests the company’s AI detected 95% of hate speech taken down in Q2.
 That’s up from 88.8% in the previous quarter, 80.2% in Q4 2019, and 0% as recently as four years ago.

-Facebook attributes the uptick to an expansion of its AI technologies in languages such as Spanish, Arabic, and Indonesian during Q1, complimenting improvements to English-language detection.
+Facebook attributes the uptick to an expansion of its AI technologies in languages such as Spanish, Arabic, and Indonesian during Q1, complementing improvements to English-language detection.
 In Q2, further enhanced automation capabilities enabled swifter takedowns of posts in English, Spanish, and Burmese, according to the company.

 On Instagram, Facebook says its automated hate speech detection systems improved from 45% to 84% as the amount of content it took action on increased from 808,900 in Q1 2020 to 3.3 million in Q2.
 Those rises were driven by expanding the detection technologies in English and Spanish, the company claims.

 It’s worth noting this latest report comes with a number of caveats.
 While many of the content moderators Facebook sent home in March to mitigate the spread of COVID-19 have since been brought back online, the company says the metrics “show the impact” of the pandemic on the moderation team in that the number appeals was lower in Q2 because Facebook couldn’t always offer them.
-In instances where Facebook believed there was a moderation mistake, it let users opt for a manual review after which moderators restored content where appropriate.
+In instances where Facebook believed there was a moderation mistake, it let users opt for a manual review, after which moderators restored content where appropriate.

 Facebook also says that because it prioritized removing harmful content in Q2, it was unable to determine the prevalence of things like violent and graphic content, adult nudity, and sexual activity on its platform.
-Facebook anticipates it’ll be able to share metrics around those areas in the next quarter.
+Facebook anticipates it will be able to share metrics around those areas in the next quarter.

 Alongside today’s report, Facebook says it’s working internally to assess how the metrics it publishes can be audited “most effectively.”
 In addition, this week, the company is issuing a Request For Proposal to external auditors to conduct an independent audit of its Community Standards Enforcement Report metrics.
 It plans to begin this in 2021 and to publish the results sometime that year.